How to Pass the Cabin Crew Assessment Day Group Exercise

-The cabin crew assessment day group exercise can be a dreaded part of the process.
-I remember when I attended my cabin crew assessment day my mind was spinning with questions for which of course I had no answer:
+I remember when I attended my cabin crew assessment day, my mind was spinning with questions about the group exercise:

 "What task will I have?"